 Recently, researchers tried out a new method for cancer detection involving handheld RF analyzers.
 The method involves measuring the difference between the dielectric constants of normal breast tissue and cancerous tissue.
 Figure 1 shows the test setup.

 In simple terms, the dielectric constant of a material is a complex number that represents the response of a dielectric material to an electric field.
 The larger that number is, the stronger the material couples with an RF pulse.
 Researchers testing cancerous tissues at different frequencies found that cancerous tissues consistently produce higher dielectric constant values than normal tissue.
 Figure 2 shows the dielectric curves of both tissues.

-The lightweight and flexible design of a handheld analyzer, such as Keysight’s FieldFox, makes it convenient and easy to operate in practical laboratory applications.
+The lightweight and flexible design of a handheld analyzer, such as Keysight’s FieldFox, makes it convenient and easy to operate in practical research applications.
 In addition to enabling the teaching of materials testing in groups, a handheld analyzer like FieldFox, paired with Keysight’s N1500A materials measurement software, verifies the feasibility of dielectric constant imaging.
 FieldFox handheld analyzers are not only accurate and reliable, but their flexibility allows users to configure them as a cable and antenna analyzer, a vector network analyzer, a spectrum analyzer, or a combination analyzer.

 The innovative application discussed in this blog is research-based.
 FieldFox is not intended to be used for any medical application, including in-vitro diagnostics.